 Why Asian-Pacific Islanders Care About Incarceration

-U.S. Department of Justice statistics don’t register enough Asian Pacific Islander (API) prisoners to be included in reports.
+U.S. Department of Justice statistics don’t register enough Asian Pacific Islander (API) people in prison to be included in reports.
 They are lumped in a category simply called “other.”

 Southeast Asians and Pacific Islanders